 When light is shown on selenium, it conducts electricity better.

-Selenium deficiency occurs when you have low selenium levels in your system.
+Selenium deficiency occurs when you have low selenium content in your system.
 It can lead to serious health problems.
-Studies show that deficiency on the mineral can lead to a rare heart disorder known as Keshan disease, which results in congestive heart failure.
+Selenium deficiency can lead to a rare heart disorder known as Keshan disease that results in congestive heart failure.
 The disease is common among people who live in places where soil-selenium levels are low.

 - Vulnerability to infections - Fatigue and tiredness - Shortness of breath - Muscle weakness - Weight gain - Mental fog - Hair loss - Infertility

 1. Powerful Antioxidant.
-Studies show that selenium contains powerful antioxidant properties, especially if it is combined with vitamin E. It can help fight free radicals that may damage cells and also acts as an anticancer antioxidant which can help reduce your risk of having cancerous tumor development.
+Selenium has powerful antioxidant specially when combined with vitamin E. Fights free radicals that damage cells and acts as an anticancer antioxidant.
+It can help reduce your risk of having cancerous tumor development.

 2. Heart Health.
-Plays an important role in promoting your heart for it can reduce your risk of having coronary heart disease, heart attack, stroke, and other cardiovascular diseases.
+Plays important role in promoting your heart rate and health.
+It can reduce your risk of having coronary heart disease, heart attack and other cardiovascular diseases.
 It can actually lower your bad cholesterol levels and inhibit platelet aggregation that can prevent clogging in your arteries.

 3. Boosts Memory.
 Proven to be significant in making your brain healthy and supports proper brain function.
-Studies also suggest that it can lower your chances or delay the early onset of neurodegenerative diseases like Alzheimer's disease and Parkinson's disease because of its powerful antioxidant properties.
+Studies show it reduces your risk of neurodegenerative diseases like Alzheimer's disease and Parkinson's disease because of its powerful antioxidant properties.

 4. Thyroid Health.
 It is necessary for normal thyroid hormone production, metabolism, and activation.
-It helps regulate proper thyroid function and reduces negative symptoms caused by thyroid disorders such as irritability, muscle weakness, weight gain or loss, trouble sleeping, fatigue and other reactions.
+Regulates proper thyroid gland function and reduces negative symptoms caused by thyroid disorders like irritability, trouble sleeping, fatigue and other reactions.

 5. Healthy Immune System.
 Boost your immune function and white blood cell development which is essential in protecting your body against infectious diseases.
-According to studies, it is needed for proper immune function and is suggested in the treatment of depressed immune disorders such as lupus.
+According to studies, it is needed for proper immune function.
+It is suggested in the treatment of depressed immune disorders such as lupus.

 7. Reduces Asthma Symptoms.
-Beneficial in asthma and reducing its symptoms such as shortness of breath and wheezing because it helps strengthen your immune system and contains powerful antioxidant properties.
+Reduces asthma symptoms like shortness of breath and wheezing because it helps strengthen your immune system and contains powerful antioxidant properties.
 Studies also show that patients with chronic asthma have lower levels of selenium.

 8. Reproductive Health.
 When it comes to reproductive health, it can effectively assist fertility and healthy reproductive systems in both men and women.
 For male, selenium can support prostate function and sperm motility.
 For females, it promotes healthy follicles in the ovaries and reduces the risk of miscarriage.

 9. Relieves Inflammation.
-Studies show that selenium can also be effective in giving relief and treating inflamed joints and muscles since this mineral is a powerful anti-inflammatory agent.
+Studies show that selenium is effective in giving relief and treating inflamed joints and muscles since this mineral is a powerful anti-inflammatory agent.
 It is also suggested for the treatment of major symptoms related to myotonic dystrophy and inflammatory diseases like arthritis.

 10. Improves Mood.
 Selenium helps balance and improve your mood for it supports the cells in your nervous system.
 It is beneficial for people who experience mood swings.
-Mild to low levels of the mineral has been linked to tiredness, anxiety, and depression as it reduces the production of neurotransmitters.
+Mild to low levels has been linked to tiredness, anxiety, and depression as it reduces the production of neurotransmitters.

 The amount of selenium that can be found in food sources corresponds directly to the level of selenium in the soil.
 Deficiencies are recorded in parts of China and the West where there are low levels of selenium found in the soil.

-Also, take note that food-source selenium is destroyed during food processing, so a variety of whole and natural foods are recommended rather than foods that are commercially processed.
+Also, take note that food-source selenium is destroyed during food processing.
+A variety of whole and natural foods are recommended rather than foods that are commercially processed.

-Brazil nuts contain the highest amount of selenium with 607 mcg per cup and provide a 1,103% in percent daily value (DV).
+Brazil nuts contain the highest amount of selenium with 607 mcg per cup.
 Here are some of the following foods sources that are rich in selenium: